dotnet/orleans/src/Documentation/Grain-Versioning/Compatible-grains.md

 When an existing grain activation is about to process a request, the runtime will check if the version in the request and the actual version of the grain are compatible.
-The default behavior to determine if two versions are compatible is determined by `GlobalConfiguration.CompatibilityStrategy`
+__Orleans does not infer at runtime which policy to use__, The default behavior to determine if two versions are compatible is determined by `GlobalConfiguration.CompatibilityStrategy`

 ## Backward compatible (default)

 ### Definition

-A grain interface version Vn is said to be backward compatible with Vm if:
+A grain interface version Vn can be be backward compatible with Vm if:

   - The name of the interface didn't change (or the overridden typecode)
-  - All public methods present in the Vm version are in the Vn version. __It is important that the signatures of the methods inherited from Vm are not modified__: since Orleans use an internal built-in serializer, modifying/renaming a field (even private) can make the serizliation to break.
+  - All public methods present in the Vm version are in the Vn version. __It is important that the signatures of the methods inherited from Vm are not modified__: since Orleans use an internal built-in serializer, modifying/renaming a field (even private) can make the serialization to break.

 Since Vn can have added methods compared to Vm, Vm is not compatible with Vn.